-Thousands of newlyweds travel to Las Vegas to enjoy their first official holiday together, but unfortunately many plan with their heart instead of their head and end up spending more money than necessary.
-When it comes to organizing an intimate Las Vegas honeymoon, it comes down to timing, perks and knowing the casinos with the cheapest buffets.
+Thousands of newlyweds travel to Las Vegas to enjoy their first official holiday together, but unfortunately many plans with their heart instead of their head and end up spending more money than necessary.
+When it comes to organizing an intimate Las Vegas honeymoon, it comes down to timing, perks, and knowing the casinos with the cheapest buffets.

 The Best Time to Visit

 When it comes to Las Vegas vacations, the term “ off-season” really doesn’t apply.
 The city’s hotels, casinos and entertainment venues are hectic all year, but you might find it easier to snag a great deal on your hotel and airfare during the sweltering summer months.

 One time you may not want to travel to Las Vegas, though, would be during the NCAA’s Final Four-weekend tournament.
 The madhouse that is Las Vegas instantly transforms into every traveler’s nightmare during this one weekend in April, so do yourself a favor and avoid the city at this time.